Where the Wild Things Are (film): Plot

-Carol takes Max on a tour of the island, showing him a model he built depicting what he wishes the island looked like.
+The next day, Carol takes Max on a tour of the island and shows him a model that he built depicting what he wishes the island looked like.
 Inspired by this, Max orders the construction of an enormous fort.
-When KW brings her two owl friends, Bob and Terry, to the fort, a disagreement ensues as Carol feels they are outsiders.
-To release their frustrations, Max divides the tribe into "good guys" and "bad guys" for a dirt-clod fight.
-However, Alexander is hurt during the game, and Carol berates KW for jokingly stepping on his head, prompting the latter to leave once again.
+When KW brings her two owl friends Bob and Terry to the fort, a disagreement ensues as Carol believes that they are outsiders.
+To release their frustrations, Max divides the Wild Things into two teams for a dirt-clod fight.
+However, Alexander is accidentally injured during the game, and Carol scolds KW for jokingly stepping on his head, causing her to leave again.

-Max finds Alexander alone in the fort, whereupon he reveals that he knows Max is not a king with magical powers, but warns him never to let Carol know.
-However, Douglas reveals the truth when Carol throws another tantrum in the middle of the night over the state of the fort and Max's failure to fulfill his duties as a king.
-Angry, Carol rips Douglas's arm, though only sand pours from the wound before chasing Max into the forest and trying to eat him.
-Max is saved by KW, who hides him in her stomach.
-After Carol leaves, KW explains to Max how difficult their lives are, with Carol's tantrums only making matters worse.
+Max finds Alexander alone in the fort, whereupon he reveals that although he knows that Max is not a powerful king, he warns him to keep it a secret from Carol.
+However, at night, Douglas reveals the truth when Carol has a meltdown over the state of the fort and Max's defeat to fulfill his duties as a king.
+Angered, Carol tears Douglas's arm off and chases Max into the forest, but KW saves him.
+After Carol leaves, KW explains to Max how difficult their lives are, with Carol's temper exacerbating them.
 Max realizes what his mother is going through and decides to leave the island.

-Max returns to the crushed remains of Carol's model island and leaves a token of affection for him.
-Max finds Carol and tells him he is going home because he is not a king, but Carol responds with disdain.
+Max returns to the destroyed remains of Carol's model island and makes a token of affection for him.
+He then apologizes to Carol and tells him of his intent of going home, but Carol responds with sadness.
 The other Wild Things escort Max to his boat.
-Carol sees the token that Max left and runs after him, arriving just in time to see him off.
-He starts to howl and Max howls back; all the other Wild Things join in.
-Carol looks at KW, and she smiles kindly at him.
-Returning home, Max is reunited with his mother, who gives him a bowl of soup, a piece of chocolate cake, and a glass of milk.
-She sits with him as he eats and he watches as she falls asleep at the table.
+Upon finding Max's token, Carol arrives just in time to see Max sailing away and howls, and Max howls in return, along with the other Wild Things.
+Upon returning home, Max reconciles with his mother, who gives him dinner.